-Point Sur has been a hazard to ships since California was first settled, and increased shipping traffic during the California Gold Rush resulted in many wrecks.
-In 1886, 25 men were employed to construct a lighthouse and adjacent buildings on the point.
-They first built a road from the mainland to the rock, blasted a trail to the top, then quarried stone and built a tramway from the shore to the peak.
+Point Sur has been a hazard to ships since California was first settled, and after 1849, increased shipping traffic during the California Gold Rush caused many wrecks.
+By the 1860s, the need to locate a lighthouse at Point Sur had been identified.
+In 1874, the U.S. Lighthouse Board saw the need for a lighthouse at Point Sur for the safety of vessels bound for or leaving San Francisco, and no navigational aids between the lighthouse at Pigeon Point and the lighthouse at Piedras Blancas, a distance of over 120 miles (193 km).
+Several shipwrecks occurred just off Point Sur, most notably the SS Ventura in 1875, and in 1886, funding for the light station was appropriated and construction began.
+Twenty five men were employed to construct a light tower and adjacent buildings on the point.
+They first built a road from the mainland to the rock and blasted a trail to the peak.
+The top of the rock was dynamited and leveled and an incline railway was constructed on the east side of the rock, as well as a landing on the rock’s south side.
+Local sandstone was quarried for the lighthouse tower and fog signal buildings.
+The unique architectural style of these buildings was called Richardson Romanesque and was used primarily for commercial and civic buildings in the midwest and east coast.
 The light station was completed on August 1, 1889.
-The light station was very isolated, connected to Monterey by a long and often dangerous road.
+Living conditions at the isolated station remained primitive and there was no electricity, refrigeration, or indoor plumbing for the four keepers and their families.
+The light station was eventually connected to Monterey by a long and often dangerous wagon road.
 The lightkeepers received goods and bulk supplies by boat roughly every four months, but to get them ashore, the supplies were transferred to skiffs and floated to land in barrels.
 Highway 1 was completed in 1937, connecting Big Sur with Monterey to the north and San Luis Obispo to the south.
-The light was fully automated in 1972.
+The light was fully automated in 1972, and today is part of Point Sur State Historic Park with the offshore part of Point Sur State Marine Reserve and Marine Conservation Area.
 Read more here and here.
 Explore more of Point Sur here: